RegardsOss/RegardsOss.github.io/_docs/development/regards/ingest/plugins/sip-pre-processing-plugins.md

 ## Overview

 > This extension point allows to process a business action before a SIP is handled.
+> Moreover, for a SIP passed by reference, `read` method is activated to tranform referenced data package to REGARDS normalized SIP.
 {: .tip .plus}

 REGARDS do not provides any implementation of this extension point yet.